Rani Mukerji filmography

 Following a leading role in the financially successful drama Ta Ra Rum Pum (2007), Mukerji starred primarily in films produced by Yash Raj Films for the next two years.
 None of these films performed well at the box office, after which she featured as a talent judge for the Sony Entertainment Television reality show Dance Premier League (2009).
 The role of a headstrong television reporter in the 2011 thriller No One Killed Jessica earned her another Best Supporting Actress trophy at Filmfare, and the film proved to be her first box office success in four years.
 In 2012, she portrayed a grieving mother in the supernatural thriller Talaash: The Answer Lies Within and in 2014 she appeared as a police officer in the crime thriller Mardaani.
-Following a four-year hiatus, Mukerji played a woman suffering from Tourette syndrome in Hichki (2018), which ranks among Hindi cinema's highest-grossing female-led films.
+Following a four-year hiatus, Mukerji played a woman suffering from Tourette syndrome in Hichki (2018).
 She reprised her role in the sequel Mardaani 2 (2019), which was also a commercial success.
-In 2023, she starred as the real-life character of a woman whose children were taken away by the Norwegian Child Welfare Services in the drama Mrs. Chatterjee vs Norway, which emerged as a sleeper hit and won her another Filmfare Critics Award for Best Actress and her first National Film Award for Best Actress in a Leading Role.
+In 2023, she starred as the real-life character of a woman whose children were taken away by the Norwegian Child Welfare Services in the drama Mrs. Chatterjee vs Norway, which performed averagely at the box office and won her another Filmfare Critics Award for Best Actress and her first National Film Award for Best Actress in a Leading Role.
+She reprised her role again in Mardaani 3 (2026) which performed well at the box office.